CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/func_illusionary/entity.md

 <li class="imagepadding" markdown="1"><b>2048 </b> : <span style="color:#9fc5e8;">Not in Deathmatch</span> : Obsolete in Sven Co-op.
 Makes the entity don't appear in Multiplayer Games.</li>
 </ul>
 </div>
 <div class="notices blue" markdown="1">Even if non-solid, this entity still adds clipnodes.
-Set "ZHLT Disable Clipping" to 'Always non-solid' to prevent that or add zhlt_noclip key with value of 1.</div>
+Set "ZHLT Disable Clipping" to 'Always non-solid' to prevent that or add zhlt_noclip key with value of 1.
+Alternatively, use SKIP texture instead of NULL on faces that have the texture on the entity.</div>